VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCNodeVideoTrigger.en.md

 ## Notes

-- Please Make sure to include this object under an object with [HEOField](HEOField.md), as this object will not be displayed unless included into another Item. </br>
+- Please Make sure to include this object under an object with [VKC Item Field](VKCItemField.md), as this object will not be displayed unless included into another Item. </br>

 - VketCloudSDK enables only a single video to be played at a time.<br>To make a pseudo-display of multiple videos, split the display within one video to two, and designate the display range within the screen's material.

-- If you don't set autoplay, you need to control the start of playback by some means, such as an action.<br>The below image uses [HEOActionTrigger](HEOActionTrigger.md) to implement video playback on click.
+- If you don't set autoplay, you need to control the start of playback by some means, such as an action.<br>The below image uses [VKC Attribute Action Trigger](VKCAttributeActionTrigger.md) to implement video playback on click.

 ![HEOVideoTrigger_3](img/HEOVideoTrigger_3.jpg)

 !!! note caution
     The SDK does not support distance falloff for video audio.<br>
-    As an alternative implementation, the [HEOAreaCollider](../HEOComponents/HEOAreacollider.md) can be used to stop the video when the player goes out from a certain range.
+    As an alternative implementation, the [VKC Item Area Collider](../VKCComponents/VKCItemAreaCollider.md) can be used to stop the video when the player goes out from a certain range.

 !!! caution "VKC Node Video Trigger in Activity"
     On SDK Ver12.3.4 and later versions, VKC Node Video Trigger can be included on exporting Activity using [VKC Activity Exporter](../SDKTools/VKCActivityExporter.md).<br>
-    However, as Autoplay cannot be enabled in Activity, the player must manually click or use the [VKC Item Areacollider](../HEOComponents/HEOAreacollider.md) to play the video.
+    However, as Autoplay cannot be enabled in Activity, the player must manually click or use the [VKC Item Area Collider](../VKCComponents/VKCItemAreaCollider.md) to play the video.